Low Energy Challenges for High Energy Physicists

 Vortex lines are a distinctive feature of superfluids and are characterized by a very peculiar dynamics.
 In this talk, I will first discuss the behavior of vortex lines in a non-relativistic superfluids in the incompressible limit.
 I will then introduce an effective theory of vortex lines coupled to sound which applies to relativistic superfluids.
 I will conclude by briefly discussing the similarities between the effective theory for vortex lines and non-relativistic General Relativity.

 Modern materials abound in systems to which the quasiparticle picture does not apply, and developing their theoretical description remains an important challenge in condensed matter physics.
 I will describe recent progress in understanding the dynamics of two systems without quasiparticles: (i) ultracold atoms in optical lattices, and (ii) the nematic quantum critical point of metals with applications to the `strange metal’ found in the high temperature superconductors.
-A combination of field-theoretic, holographic, and numerical methods will be used.

 Recently its has been found that relativistic hydrodynamics requires modifications in the presence of quantum anomalies.
 We will follow the theoretical developments that leads to this discovery and look at modern applications of hydrodynamics with anomalies.